 The publishers of ResearchLIFE gave us full editorial control for establishing the entire new style and layout for the magazine.
 The university team's confidence in our ability to represent them at an academic and brand level fuelled our ability to visually articulate their identity.
 In the end, we designed a publication that would show how the breadth, diversity and relevance the U of M’s research goes far beyond labs and studies—and also how research findings can be presented creatively.

 By taking a strategic approach to elevating the design and credibility of a research publication, and by nurturing a professional relationship based on mutual trust and respect, we have designed publications twice a year, since 2013.
 ResearchLIFE has realized its goal of publishing a well-regarded scientific magazine, which has in turn increased respect and credibility for the U of M research community at home and abroad.

 We'd love to talk to you.
 Whether it’s a needs analysis or brand

-that the conversation will be valuable to your business.
+consultation, a strategy session or just coffee — the conversation will be valuable to your organization.